Hullabalo/ComfyUI-Loop/README.md

 - No preview available in the 'Load Image' node (theoretically, you know what you’ve loaded, right? :) )
 - No preview in the 'Save Image' node if the image is located outside the output folder.
 - Huge file size, because of uncompressed file and quality
+- No jpeg files in the loop at the moment.
+Use png instead.

 **Install**
 - No additional dependencies.
 Just copy the ComfyUI-Loop folder into Custom Nodes